-This article will discuss important tasks to perform in the server for the initial setup with Centos 7 and some basic server security for it.
+This article will discuss important tasks to perform in the server for the initial setup with Centos 7 and some basic server security.

 CentOS, or the Community Enterprise Operating System, is a popular Linux distribution.
 It’s derived from, and is fully compatible, with Red Hat Enterprise Linux.